Annie McCall

-Dr Annie McCall L.R.Q.C.P.
-(Ireland) and L.M., MD Berne (23 September 1859 – 1949) was one of the first women to qualify as a doctor and was a significant contributor to the modern practice of midwifery.
+Annie McCall (23 September 1859 – 1949) was a British medical doctor and was a significant contributor to the modern practice of midwifery.

 Early years

 Annie McCall was born in Manchester.
 Even as a child she knew she wanted to go into medicine, and was encouraged and supported by her mother, who provided her with an excellent education.
-She studied in Göttingen Germany, Paris, Berne and Vienna before entering the London School of Medicine for Women.
+She studied in Göttingen Germany, Paris, Bern and Vienna before entering the London School of Medicine for Women.
 She qualified in 1885 as one of the first 50 women doctors and her interests included midwifery and tuberculosis.

 Founder of Clapham Maternity Hospital

 McCall was from the beginning deeply concerned about the high death rate of mothers during childbirth and shortly after qualifying in 1885 she started a school of midwifery in her own home at 165 Clapham Road.